gnosis/GECO/Proposals/conditional_investment_interface.md

 > > [David Johnston](https://www.linkedin.com/in/david-johnston-50461b141/) ([github](https://github.com/davidoj)) - working on an AI PhD & as a consulting data scientist
 ### Timeline, Milestones and Deliverables

- - Uniswap trade interface with split & wrap capability
+ - Uniswap trade interface with split & wrap capability (April 23, 2021)
- - Medium article explaining conditional investment & how to do it with splits and trades
+ - Medium article explaining conditional investment & how to do it with splits and trades (April 30, 2021)

 ### Others